ChaariMahmoud/My_gnome_Configuration/README.md

 Now you will be able to use your custom gnome customization in a new system or user by running restore.sh

 ## Acknowledgments
-Special thanks to my friend Mouadh Jedli for their contribution and support.
+Special thanks to my friend Mouadh Jedli for his contribution and support.
 Check out his repository [here](https://github.com/Mouadh-Jedli/theme_script?fbclid=IwAR1F6nEWoVpOHIyV5ktGfb9KLVeCgmHLOcrbD2l1M-fhxmrJbboUz75tMMM).